About The Graduate School

 —Dean Beth Mayer-Davis

 The Graduate School at the University of North Carolina at Chapel Hill supports excellence in graduate education and fosters civic engagement and economic growth in North Carolina and beyond.
-We serve the nation’s first public university as an advocate, collaborator, and convener, and promote inclusive educational and professional development experiences for a diverse community of graduate students.
+We advocate, collaborate, and convene to serve the nation's first public university, and to promote inclusive educational and professional development experiences for a diverse community of graduate students.

 Graduate education enables the generation of new knowledge and promotes student success through intellectual leadership and support of world-class research and innovation.